-Writing alert rules using KQL is powerful, but does not have to be complex.
-A good example would be rules that in traditional SIEM use Active Lists (or Reference Sets, depending on your SIEM).
+Writing alert rules using KQL is powerful but does not have to be complex.
+A good example would be rules which in traditional SIEM use Active Lists (or Reference Sets, depending on your SIEM).
 When presenting KQL rules, I am often asked how to implement Active Lists in Sentinel.
-While replicating Active Lists in Sentinel is a good topic for another blog post, I will focus here on avoiding Active Lists in the first place using Sentinel query based rules.
+While replicating Active Lists in Sentinel is a good topic for another blog post, I will focus here on avoiding Active Lists in the first place using Sentinel query-based rules.
 You just don't need them in most cases.

 This post of part of a series of blog posts on writing rules in Azure Sentinel: